ropensci/getCRUCLdata/cran-comments.md

 ## Minor changes

-- Fix mistake in ORCID entry in author field
+- Per my e-mail communication with Kurt, I made another mistake when I submitted this yesterday.
+This fixes the mistake in ORCID entry in author field

 ## Reverse dependencies